Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/09-porting-serial-to-mpi.md

 - What is the best way to write a parallel code?
 - How do I parallelise my existing serial code?
 objectives:
-- Learn how to identify which parts of a codebase should be parallelised
+- Practice how to identify which parts of a codebase would benefit from parallelisation, and those that need to be done serially or only once
 - Convert a serial code into a parallel code
 - Differentiate between choices of communication pattern and algorithm design
 keypoints: